How do most 61-year-olds spend their birthday?

 My answer is “Yes.”

-While other pop icons may only change up their image every few years – and some never at all – Madonna’s style has evolved continuously and will continue to evolve.
+While other pop icons may only change their image every few years – and some never at all – Madonna’s style has evolved continuously and will continue to evolve.
 But the essence of Madonna remains the same.
 At her core, she’s the same provocateur speaking with power and vulnerability.
-She wants you to love her, but you’re going to love her on her terms.
+She wants you to love her, but you’ll love her on her terms.

 Moxie understands what is changeable and what is not, and Madonna has it.